siakhooi/shed/src/md/shed-istioctl.1.md

 **i**  [istioctl arguments]

 # DESCRIPTION
-Run istioctl command with context and/or namespace from current shed kube config.
+Run istioctl command with context and/or namespace from current KubeConfig.

 # EXAMPLES
 shed-use T; **shed-istioctl** install